How to Stay Hydrated

 Even bad breath and difficulty concentrating have been linked to dehydration [3].
 So, could dehydration be causing your health symptoms?

-Next time your energy is low, or you can't concentrate at work, try guzzling back a few extra glasses of water and see if you notice a positive difference.
-But, don't wait until you're thirsty to drink water.
+Next time your energy is low or you can't concentrate at work, try guzzling back a few extra glasses of water and see if you notice a positive difference.
+But don't wait until you're thirsty to drink water.
 By the time you're thirsty, you're already dehydrated [4].

-Now, it's understandable that with our typical busy lifestyles and chaotic routines, it's easy to forget to drink enough water.
+It's understandable that with our typical busy lifestyles and chaotic routines, it's easy to forget to drink enough water.
 But staying hydrated throughout the day should always be a top priority since water contributes to helping us feel our best.

-How to Stay Hydrated Easily
+How To Stay Hydrated Easily

-Put a glass of water on your nightstand before you go to bed and drink it first thing in the morning.If you want to set your day up for success energy-wise, don't forget to hydrate before you head straight for the shower.
-Since water is one of the best natural energizers and "brain power” enhancers on the planet, why not start your day off with hydration?
+Put a glass of water on your nightstand before you go to bed and drink it first thing in the morning.
+If you want to set your day up for success energy-wise, don't forget to hydrate before you head straight for the shower.
+Since water is one of the best natural energizers and "brain power” enhancers, why not start your day with hydration?

-Drink a green smoothie in the morning.
+Drink a Green Smoothie in the Morning

-A few of the essential green smoothie ingredients I recommend are romaine lettuce, berries (fresh or frozen), Sun Chlorella granules, frozen pineapple, avocado, celery, fresh mint and lemon or lime juice.If you're looking for a green smoothie recipe that has a great taste and incorporates plenty of antioxidant vitamins, minerals and hydrating ingredients, you may love our Chlorella Pina Colada green smoothie recipe.
-With the refreshing tropical taste, it doesn't taste "green" at all.
+I recommend some essential green smoothie ingredients: romaine lettuce, berries (fresh or frozen), Sun Chlorella powder, frozen pineapple, avocado, celery, fresh mint, and lemon or lime juice.
+If you're looking for a green smoothie recipe that has a great taste and incorporates plenty of antioxidant vitamins, minerals, and hydrating ingredients, you may love our Chlorella Pina Colada green smoothie recipe.
+With the refreshing tropical flavor, it doesn't taste "green" at all.

-Buy a water bottle you like (and carry it with you).
+Buy a Water Bottle you like (and carry it with you).

 Increase your fruit and vegetable intake.

-Add flavor to your water with homemade vitamin water.
+Add flavor to your water with homemade vitamin water

 For this reason, I recommend making your own vitamin water at home.
-Not only will you be able to control all of the ingredients that go into your vitamin water, but you'll also save a few dollars in the process.Making your own vitamin water with fresh fruit and herbs will also replenish your electrolytes that get depleted, such as potassium, which you lose through sweat during the hottest months of the year.
+Not only will you be able to control all of the ingredients that go into your vitamin water, but you'll also save a few dollars.
+Making your vitamin water with fresh fruit and herbs will also replenish your electrolytes that get depleted, such as potassium, which you lose through sweat during the hottest months of the year.

 Watermelon Mint